 All Swiftwick socks are made with Swiftwicks patented Fiber First material.
 The Maxus also uses Hydrotec Yarns that are proven to be 42% better at wicking sweat than the leading brands.
 The sock’s main focus is keeping your foot dry and comfortable and the material that it has selected in its design reflects that goal.

 This is a perfect sock for the runner who is looking for a little more cushioning than say, the DryMax Run Hyper Thin which is, as its name suggested, more thin than cushioned.
 The footbed is made using moisture wicking fibers and the upper is made from a breathable material.
 This means that the sock is simultaneously absorbing moisture and regulating temperature to keep the foot cool and dry.
 This sock also offers a compression fit that hugs the foot and helps promote efficient blood flow.
 They also guarantee that their socks will give you a blister free experience.
 They also come in four distinct sizing options to ensure that you are getting the perfect fit.

 This sock comes in ten color options, including two new color combinations that are new to the Swiftwick line up.

 These socks come with at an unbeatable value especially considering the quality.

-- superior moisture wicking
+Superior moisture wicking

-- secure and supportive fit
+Secure and supportive fit

-so popular that sometimes they are on back order
+So popular that they are sometimes on backorder